trstringer/trstringer.github.io/_posts/2020-10-01-golang-systemd-time.md

 The second reason I embrace `systemd.time` is **consistency**.
 This is a great standard to follow.
 We're already using systemd utilities often, so we should extend this consistency to our non-systemd utilities.

-# Utilies and CLIs written in Go
+# Utilities and CLIs written in Go

 I love Go.
 One of my main uses of Go is creating command line utilities.
 Oftentimes there is a requirement to work with time adjustments.
 I wanted to use systemd time spans, and I didn't want to always have to invent the wheel every time I needed time adjustments in a Go application I was writing.